 And the third, the one Smolin addresses: given that the universe did begin in a state of disentropy, how is it that after 14 billion years there is not only the cold background radiation, but also all this novelty and complexity, such as the billions of galaxies that are still giving birth to new stars and solar systems.
-We scarcely meed to add to this the continuing evolution of creatures in at least one of these solar systems capable of wondering about how this is done.
+And, we can add, the continuing evolution in at least one of these solar systems of creatures capable of contemplating and questioning how this is done.

 Human’s love a good mystery, but only if it isn’t really a mystery, just a hard problem.
 A fundamental mystery, one where we not only don’t have the answer, but aren’t even sure how we would go about obtaining an answer, that kind of mystery is very disturbing.
 It causes cognitive dissonance.
 It’s humbling.

 Scientists, when they speak at all of the mystery of ultimate origins, often suggest that while we don’t know now, with the progress of science we may well figure it out in the future.
 In other words, they suggest that the Great Mystery is only a really hard problem, not a fundamental mystery.
-Perhaps this is true; the future, after all, is itself a mystery.
+Perhaps this is true, and some time in the future, there will be an answer.
+Who can say, the future is itself a mystery.
 There are good reasons, however, to question this.
-It is quite possible that the information we would need to solve this mystery exist too far away in time for us to have access to it; or perhaps even that time, as we know it, arose out of the Great Mystery, so that the information we need doesn’t exist in our time at all.
+It is quite possible that the information we would need to solve this mystery exists too far away in time for us to have access any empirical access to it; or perhaps even that time, as we know it, arose out of the Great Mystery, so that the information we need doesn’t exist in our time at all.

 “So what if there is a mystery?” one might ask, “what does any of this matter?”
 Well, what does anything matter?
 Perhaps it is wise not to bother with such questions.
 But I think anyone with a lively curiosity will inevitably bump up against the question of ultimate origins.
 Contemplating the mystery of these origins takes us to the farthest reaches of knowledge.